oracle/odpi/doc/src/installation.rst

 ODPI-C uses the shared library loading mechanism available on each supported platform to load the Oracle Client library at runtime.
 This allows code using ODPI-C to be built only once, and then run using Oracle Client 11.2, 12.1 or 12.2 libraries.
-If an Oracle client cannot be found at runtime, the error "DPI-1047: Oracle Client library cannot be loaded" is raised.
+If an Oracle Client cannot be found at runtime, the error "DPI-1047: Oracle Client library cannot be loaded" is raised.
 The following sections explain how to ensure the Oracle Client is installed and configured correctly on the various platforms so that ODPI-C is able to find it.